mattmakai/fullstackpython.com/content/pages/01-introduction/04-python-2-or-3.markdown

 that is definitively scheduled for
 [January 1, 2020](https://mail.python.org/pipermail/python-dev/2018-March/152348.html).

-The simple answer right now is: learn Python 3, specifically the latest version which as of May 2018 is
+The simple answer right now is: *learn Python 3*, specifically the latest version which as of October 2019 is
-[Python 3.6.5](https://www.python.org/downloads/).
+[Python 3.7](https://www.python.org/downloads/).
 If for some reason you absolutely have to learn Python 2, for example because your employer is working on a bunch of legacy code, you will be able to transfer the majority of your knowledge from Python 2 right into Python 3.
 Likewise, you will